theallseeingeye/rapid-task-old/docs/installation.md

     * Directory Name: website
     ***Review the github_tutorial doc as needed**
 1. Create a secret key file
-    1. under root of project, create "secrets.json"
+    Under root of project, create "secrets.json"
         * Enter the following in the secrets.json:
         ```
         {
         "FILENAME": "secrets.json",
         "SECRET_KEY": "*Your secret key must be placed here!*",
         "DATABASES_HOST": "127.0.0.1",
         "PORT": "5432"
         }
         ```

 **If not using pycharm:**